-I am interested generally in education, social justice, and social movements, particularly: how education functions in our society, how people learn best, how students’ experiences with educational environments do (and don’t) meet their needs, how different forms of teaching and learning influence educational outcomes, strategies for dismantling and resisting unjust systems, cultivating participatory and collaborative approaches to projects, and the role of digital technologies and the internet in all of these areas.
+I am interested generally in education, work, social justice, community, and social movements, particularly: how education functions in our society, how students’ and teachers’ experiences with educational environments do (and don’t) meet their needs, how different forms of teaching and learning influence educational outcomes, strategies for dismantling and resisting unjust systems, cultivating participatory and collaborative approaches to projects, and the role of digital technologies and the internet in all of these areas.

 I am a graduate of the Chicago Public Schools and Brown University, where I studied English Literature and cultural theory with a focus on gender and sexuality.
 After college, I worked with GLSEN

 on communications and research into school safety for LGBTQ and GNC students, and with Parliamentarians for Global Action on a summit of leaders pursuing sustainable environmental policies.
 I next spent two and a half years at the Participatory Culture Foundation